Panic of 1837: Causes

 Americans attributed the cause of the panic principally to domestic political conflicts.
-Democrats typically blamed the bankers, and Whigs blamed Jackson for refusing to renew the charter of the Bank of the United States and on the withdrawal of government funds from the bank.
-Martin Van Buren, who became president in March 1837, was largely blamed for the panic even though his inauguration had preceded the panic by only five weeks.
-Van Buren's refusal to use government intervention to address the crisis, such as emergency relief and increasing spending on public infrastructure projects to reduce unemployment, was accused by his opponents of contributing further to the hardship and the duration of the depression that followed the panic.
-Jacksonian Democrats, on the other hand, blamed the Bank of the United States for both funding rampant speculation and introducing inflationary paper money.
-Some modern economists view Van Buren's deregulatory economic policy as successful in the long term, and argue that it played an important role in revitalizing banks after the panic.
+Democrats typically blamed the bankers, and Whigs blamed Jackson for refusing to renew the Bank of the United States charter and for the withdrawal of government funds from the bank.
+Martin Van Buren, who became president in March 1837, was largely blamed by his fellow Democrats for the panic even though his inauguration had preceded the panic by only five weeks.
+Van Buren's refusal to use government intervention to address the crisis, such as emergency relief and increasing spending on public infrastructure projects to reduce unemployment (such as was used 100 years later by Roosevelt during The Great Depression), was accused by his opponents of contributing further to the hardship and the duration of the depression that followed the panic.
+Jacksonian Democrats, on the other hand, blamed the Bank of the United States for both funding rampant land and commodities speculation via their "easy money" practices and introducing inflationary paper money.
+Some modern economists view Van Buren's deregulatory economic policy as successful in the long term and argue that it played an important role in revitalizing banks after the panic.